 We’ve known for years that soy helps prevent breast cancer, and that evidence continues to grow.
 And the earlier we can get our daughters to eat soy, the better, as that’s where we see the strongest protection.

-If you remember in my volume 2 DVD we learned that women who have breast cancer that eat soy live significantly longer, but what if you’re on, tamoxifen, a drug breast cancer survivors can take to help prevent a recurrence by blocking the effect of estrogens on the body.
+If you remember from my Volume 2 DVD, we learned that women who have breast cancer who eat soy live significantly longer.
+But what if you’re on Tamoxifen—a drug breast cancer survivors can take to help prevent a recurrence, by blocking the effect of estrogen on the body?
 So if you’re trying to wipe out all trace of estrogen activity, do you want to be eating the phytoestrogens found in soy?
-Fact or fiction: breast cancer survivors on tamoxifen should avoid soy.
+Fact or fiction: breast cancer survivors on Tamoxifen should avoid soy.
+Fiction.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.